open-telemetry/opentelemetry-collector-releases/README.md

 - Binaries for a multitude of platforms and architectures (at least linux_amd64, linux_arm64, windows_amd64 and darwin_arm64)
 - Multi-arch container images (at least amd64 and arm64)
-- Packages to be used with Linux distributions (apk, RPM, deb), Mac OS (brew)
+- Packages to be used with Linux distributions (apk, RPM, deb), Mac OS (brew) for the above mentioned architectures

 More details about each individual distribution can be seen in its own readme files.